tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ### #2 State Channels

 #### What is it?

+State channels are the more general form of micropayment channels — they can be used not only for payments, but for any arbitrary “state update” on a block chain — like changes inside a smart contract.
+[17]

 State channels allow multiple transactions to be made within off-chain agreements with very fast processing and the final settlement on-chain.
 It keeps the operation mode of block chain protocol but changes the way it is used so as to deal with the challenge of scalability.